ashratigan/note-it-client/README.md

 - As a signed in user, I can update a note
 - As a signed in user, I can see my notes
 - As a signed in user, I can delete a note
+- As a signed in user, I can click the inspo button to see some inspiration

 ## Wireframes
 ![Note It Wireframe](https://i.imgur.com/uMTYrvl.jpg)